ContractEval: A Benchmark for Evaluating Contract-Satisfying Assertions in Code Generation: Formalizing Contracts into SMT-LIB

-This section details the structure of the SMT-LIB template used by our PACT framework.
+This section details the structure of the SMT-LIB template used in the construction of ContractEval.
 SMT-LIB is a standardized, text-based language used to interface with SMT solvers.
 It provides a formal syntax for declaring variables, defining functions, and asserting logical formulas, allowing complex problems to be translated into a format that a solver can systematically analyze for satisfiability.
 Our framework leverages this language to translate nuanced, natural language contracts into a formal representation that can be reasoned about with logical precision.

 Figure~\ref{fig:ap4_adt} shows the base template we designed for this purpose.
 It is composed of several key components, each serving a distinct role in the test generation process.
 The placeholders within this template are populated as follows: \begin{itemize} \item \textbf{CANONICAL PYTHON-LIKE ADT:} This fixed block defines a universal data structure for representing common Python types.
 This allows the SMT solver to reason about various input types in a standardized way. \item \textbf{HELPER FUNCTIONS:} This section is populated with custom functions needed to define the contracts for a specific task.
 For example, a function to check if a string contains only digits would be defined here. \item \textbf{INPUT:} The input variables for the function under test are declared here. \item \textbf{BASIC\_STRUCTURE:} This section defines fundamental structural constraints on the inputs, such as ensuring a variable is a list composed of integer values. \item \textbf{CONTRACT\_DEFS:} The specific logical rules of each contract are translated into formal predicates in this section. \item \textbf{COMBINATION:} This is the core logic for generating a test case.
 It contains assertions stating which contracts must be satisfied and which must be violated.
 The SMT solver then attempts to find a concrete model that satisfies this exact combination of constraints. \end{itemize}